plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 **Redevabilités:**

 - Facilitating the Processus de Gouvernance and Réunions de Triage of the Cercle or for its Rôles
-- Coaching other Membres de Cercle on the Constitution's rules and processes, either on request or when needed for effective meetings
+- Coaching other Membres Structurels on the Constitution's rules and processes, either on request or when needed for effective meetings
 - Auditing the meetings and records of Sub-Cercles on request, and declaring a Process Breakdown if one is discovered

 ## Secrétaire